Another recent case out of Minnesota raises a number of interesting non-compete and trade secret issues. The case involves a familiar chain of events:

 (3) Harley badly overreached in every way possible.
 It claimed its customer lists were so much more than just lists— that it spent decades building this customer database that was so valuable as to constitute a trade secret.
 In reality, it was just a list of names and addresses that could be purchased from any commercial lead broker.
 Likewise, Harley advanced that ludicrous argument about AP Supply using the same part numbers in an effort to confuse consumers.
 Again, this is absurd— both companies were using the manufacturer’s part numbers.
 This type of overreaching does not help your cause.
 Beyond that, this type of overreaching reflects on the plaintiff’s lawyers.
 If you routinely practice in a certain court and you get a reputation for puffery and overreaching— you lose credibility with the judges.
 Basically, this is another trade secrets lawsuit that borders on frivolous.

 Ultimately, I expect Harley winds up settling and writing a fairly hefty check to the defendants to cover their attorney’s fees.
 The case is Harley Auto.
 Grp., Inc. v.
 AP Supply, Inc., CIV.
 12-1110, 2013 WL 6801221 (D. Minn.
 Dec.
 23, 2013).

-Jonathan Pollard is a trial lawyer and litigator based in Fort Lauderdale, Florida.
-He focuses his practice on competition, particularly cases involving non-compete, trade secret and antitrust disputes and represents clients in Florida and throughout the country.
+Jonathan Pollard is a competition lawyer based in Fort Lauderdale.
 He is licensed in all Florida federal and state courts and routinely represents clients in Fort Lauderdale, Miami, West Palm Beach, Boca Raton, Fort Myers, Tampa, Orlando, Jacksonville, and Sarasota.
-His office can be reached at 954-332-2380954-332-2380.
+His office can be reached at 954-332-2380.